ILIAS-eLearning/ILIAS/src/App/README.md

 There’s a good rule for working with aggregates that says that we should not update more than one aggregate per transaction.

+This layer should act like a micro service.

 #####Domain Model
 For a Domain Model I propose the following folder structure: